ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 The purpose of this guide is to give you as a (potential) content creator a consistent overview of the Ansible collection creator journey from an idea for the first module/role to having your collection included in the Ansible community package.
 The :ref:`Collection development guidelines section<developing_collections>` provides references to more detailed aspects of this journey.

-Each of the following guide sub-sections will reflect one milestone in the path.
+Each of the following guide sub-sections reflects one milestone in the path.

 .. _examine_existing_content: